neurolabusc/MRIcroGL10_OLD/README.md

 9-September-2015
  - Add retina and 64-bit support for OSX.
 Better compatibility with VirtualBox.
 New shaders.
 Retina quality screen captures.

+##### Installation and Compiling

+The easiest way to install MRIcroGL is to get pre-compiled binaries from [NITRC (macOS, Linux and Windows)](https://www.nitrc.org/projects/mricrogl/).
+You can also compile a copy yourself.
+Instructions are available on the [MRIcroGL website](http://www.mccauslandcenter.sc.edu/mricrogl/source).
+In brief, you need to install FreePascal and Lazarus.
+You also have to [install](http://wiki.freepascal.org/Install_Packages) the "LazOpenGL" package into Lazarus.
+Finally you need to compile the application.
+On most systems this is as simple as running the following from the terminal command line: `lazbuild ./simplelaz.lpr`.
+This will compile to the default widgetset for your operating system (Windows: WinAPI; macOS: Carbon; Linux: GTK2).
+You can also compile to other widgetsets (e.g. QT, Cocoa), but that is beyond the scope of these instructions.

 ##### License

 This software includes a [BSD license](https://opensource.org/licenses/BSD-2-Clause)